 The next victims, in order, were Beech Grove (35-25), Indianapolis Scecina (28-7) and Heritage Christian (41-13).
 Purichia noted that in the Beech Grove game, he suffered a shoulder injury, something he would experience twice more in college.
 The injury would limit his play at quarterback in high school for several games; he would still throw whenever it was required, but he dramatically reduced the number of times he ran with the ball.
 And he would not play at all on defense until the sectional championship game.

-The Raiders drew easy opponents in the first two rounds of the postseason tournament, handling Indiana Deaf, 61-30, and Milan, 42-7 in the first two rounds of the sectional.
+The Raiders drew easy opponents in the first two rounds of the postseason tournament, handling Indiana Deaf, 61-30, and Milan, 42-7, in sectional play.
 As luck would have it, their opponent in the sectional championship game was … Park Tudor.

 That game, played Nov.
 3 at Roncalli High School on the Southside of Indianapolis, wasn’t close.